Disease Guide ·Intestinal Blockage ·2026

 0What are the signs of intestinal blockage in dogs?

-The most common signs are repeated vomiting (especially after eating or drinking), complete loss of appetite, a painful or swollen abdomen, lethargy, straining to defecate or absence of bowel movements, and restlessness or inability to get comfortable.
-Partial blockages may cause intermittent vomiting and reduced appetite.
-Complete blockages cause constant vomiting and rapid decline.
-If you saw your dog swallow something, don't wait for symptoms — call your vet right away.
+Repeated vomiting (especially after eating), loss of appetite, painful or swollen abdomen, lethargy, straining to defecate or no bowel movements.
+Partial blockages cause intermittent vomiting; complete blockages cause constant vomiting and rapid decline.
+If you saw your dog swallow something, call your vet immediately.

 1How much does foreign body surgery cost for dogs?